 Address: Via Giorgio Jan 15

-HangarBicocca is a space for contemporary art, located in an area of Milan which used to be dominated by the Pirelli factories.
+HangarBicocca is a space for contemporary art, located in an area of Milan that used to be dominated by the Pirelli factories.
 With the completion of the Bicocca Project in 2005 this area has become increasingly urbanised with shops and houses.

 Address: via Chiese, 2